Why Eating Too Little Can Stall Weight Loss

 Eat Enough — Especially Protein and Fiber

-• Fiber keeps digestion healthy and helps control appetite.
+Fiber keeps digestion healthy and helps control appetite.
 Get 25–30 g/day from vegetables, fruit, beans, and whole grains.
-If you are not used to eating this much fiber, increase gradually the fiber intake, otherwise you may feel bloated and uncomfortable.
+If you are not used to eating this much fiber, increase your intake gradually.
+Otherwise, you may feel bloated and uncomfortable.

 Together, protein and fiber help your body feel full, energized, and ready to lose fat while protecting lean mass.